MapsPeople/docs/src/content/various/glossary.md

 Directions is the set of instructions for travelling from an Origin to a Destination.

-You can get Directions for a Route using the four Travel Modes: "Walking", "Driving", "Biking" and "Public Transportation".
+You can get Directions for a Route using the four Travel Modes: "Walking", "Driving", "Biking" and "Public Transit".

 For Directions where the Origin and Destination are both inside a Venue (as defined by the Venue Bounds), Walking is the only Travel Mode available.